atlassian/better-ajv-errors/README.md

 - AJV 8 support.
 - Default errors stack the error message at the top of the location instead of the bottom.
   - This helps eliminate long blocks of `^^^^^^` pointers.
+- Addition of a `colorize` option for disabling colorization in `format: cli` output.
 - Up-to-date dependencies.

 ## Installation